tbendr/SOTI-MobiControl-REST-API-Docs/MobiControl_API_Documentation.md

 This documentation provides you with detailed information on the MobiControl REST API available with your MobiControl environment, and gives you the ability to interact with the API calls on this page to test their functionality.

-<b id="Warning1" >WARNING: API calls sent from this page are executed against your MobiControl environment.
+WARNING: API calls sent from this page are executed against your MobiControl environment.
 Exercise extreme caution when executing each API call against a production environment and/or device.\*\*

 For consultation and/or support of your MobiControl integration please contact SOTI’s Professional Services and Support teams.
 Please note that all API calls utilize double encoding, unless otherwise stated in the corresponding API call documentation.